DavidAJohnston/GGCVHOA/README.md

 ### ALPHA Sample VHOA Services, Rules and Responsibilities Agreements

-### Services:
+### Services: Individual Contracting of Services

-1. All services including water, agriculture, food, waste mangement and energy will be contracted individually by the residents of the ALPHA GGCVHOA.
+All services including water, agriculture, food, waste mangement and energy will be contracted individually by the residents of the ALPHA GGCVHOA.

-### Rules:
+### Rules: No Rules or Zoning Beyond Chilean Law

-2. No rules or zoning beyond the minimums required by Chilean law shall apply to the residents of the ALPHA GGCVHOA.
+No rules or zoning beyond the minimums required by Chilean law shall apply to the residents of the ALPHA GGCVHOA.

-### Responsibilities:
+### Responsibilities: Voluntary arbitration

-3. Conflicts that arise between individuals and service providers will be resolved by voluntary arbitration means.
+Conflicts that arise between individuals and service providers will be resolved by voluntary arbitration means.

 ### BETA Sample VHOA Services, Rules and Responsibilities Agreements

-### Services:
+### Services: Individual and Joint Contracting of Services

-1. All services including water, agriculture, food, waste mangement and energy will be contracted individually or by joint buying arrangements by the residents of the BETA GGCVHOA on a service by service basis.
+All services including water, agriculture, food, waste mangement and energy will be contracted individually or by joint buying arrangements by the residents of the BETA GGCVHOA on a service by service basis.

-### Rules:
+### Rules: No Rules or Zoning Beyond Chilean Law

-2. No rules or zoning beyond the minimums required by Chilean law shall apply to the residents of the BETA GGCVHOA.
+No rules or zoning beyond the minimums required by Chilean law shall apply to the residents of the BETA GGCVHOA.

-### Responsibilities:
+### Responsibilities: Voluntary Arbitration

-3. Conflicts that arise between individuals and service providers will be resolved by voluntary arbitration means.
+Conflicts that arise between individuals and service providers will be resolved by voluntary arbitration means.

 ### Gamma Sample VHOA Services, Rules and Responsibilities Agreements